 Small business owners can support one another through mutually beneficial interactions that lead to referrals for one another, according to Shilonda Downing, founder of Virtual Work Team.

-“When I speak with my current clients and potential clients, I’m always thinking of ways my team and I can benefit them,” Downing said.
+“When I speak with my current clients and potential clients, I’m always thinking of ways my team and I can benefit them,” Downing told us.
 “If I feel that one of my clients can assist another, I always make the connection.
 It’s a part we can all play as small business owners to help one another.”

-“Price is always a key component, but in today’s world, what’s old is new again,” he added.
+“Price is always a key component but, in today’s world, what’s old is new again,” he added.
 “Relationships matter.
 In a digital world, we long to get close to those we work with.
 That is where small business shines.
 We know our clients.
 We know their clients.
 Their success is our success.”

 “If there’s a particular service needed for your business, you can skip the big-box stores and work with other local business owners and make beneficial connections that you might not have originally thought about,” Rice said.